 PLEASE READ THIS CAREFULLY.
 IT AFFECTS YOUR RIGHTS.

-Most customer concerns can be resolved quickly and to the customer's satisfaction by calling our customer service department at 1-800-531-5000.
+Most customer concerns can be resolved quickly and to the customer's satisfaction by reaching our customer service department by going to directvnow.com/customer-service and clicking on the “Chat available” link at the bottom of the page.
 In the unlikely event that DIRECTV's customer service department is unable to resolve a complaint You may have to Your satisfaction (or if DIRECTV has not been able to resolve a dispute it has with you after attempting to do so informally), we each agree to resolve those disputes through binding arbitration or small claims court instead of in courts of general jurisdiction.
 Arbitration is more informal than a lawsuit in court.
 Arbitration uses a neutral arbitrator instead of a judge or jury, allows for more limited discovery than in court, and is subject to very limited review by courts.
 Arbitrators can award the same damages and relief that a court can award.
 Any arbitration under this Agreement will take place on an individual basis; class arbitrations and class actions are not permitted.
 For any non-frivolous claim that does not exceed $75,000, DIRECTV will pay all costs of the arbitration.
 Moreover, in arbitration you are entitled to recover attorneys' fees from DIRECTV to at least the same extent as you would be in court.

 In addition, under certain circumstances (as explained below), DIRECTV will pay You more than the amount of the arbitrator's award and will pay Your attorney (if any) twice his or her reasonable attorneys' fees if the arbitrator awards you an amount that is greater than what DIRECTV has offered you to settle the dispute.